 Pronunciation of 'Cerebrospinal'

-The word 'Cerebrospinal' refers to something related to both the brain and the spinal cord.
-It is pronounced as 'səˌriːbroʊˈspaɪnəl' or 'ˌserəbroʊˈspaɪnəl' in English (en-US).
+The word 'cerebrospinal' refers to something related to the brain and spinal cord.
+It is pronounced as /səˌriːbroʊˈspaɪnəl/ or /ˌsɛrəbroʊˈspaɪnəl/ in American English.
+The word originates from Latin roots 'cerebrum' (brain) and 'spinalis' (of the spine).

-The word 'Cerebrospinal' originates from Latin, combining 'cerebrum' (brain) and 'spinalis' (of the spine).
+The word 'cerebrospinal' originates from Latin, combining 'cerebrum' (brain) and 'spinalis' (of the spine).

 Pronunciation Details